nus-cs2103-AY2526S1/ip/docs/README.md

 # Eve — User Guide

-Welcome to **Eve** ✨
+Hiiiiiiii, I'm **Eve** ✨
 Eve is your cute and energetic chatbot assistant.
+Adapted from its ancestor Duke, Eve grows with more features, better UI design, and so on, waiting for you to explore.
-She helps you keep track of tasks: ToDos, Deadlines, Events, and more.
+As your assistant, she helps you keep track of tasks: ToDos, Deadlines, and so much more.

 ![UI](Ui.png)